Growing Beets: How To Get Big Beetroot Harvests

 This doesn’t have to be a chore.
 In fact, once you’re familiar with the process, you’ll wonder why it took you so long to try growing beets!

 When growing beets, it’s important to take into consideration the weather conditions.
+Grow beets in cooler temperatures.
+They are often planted in the fall or spring months and can make great companions for other crops.

 In the fall, you can plant 8-10 weeks before the first expected frost.
 This should get you a good crop of beets in early winter.